Targeted Lung Health Checks

 How we can support you

-Whether your scan shows you have lung cancer, or you’ve been told you have another lung condition we’re here to support you.
+Whether your CT scan shows you have lung cancer, nodules or scarring on the lungs, or you’ve been told you may have another lung condition, we’re here to support you.

-You can call our Helpline to speak to one of our respiratory nurse specialists.
+You can call our Helpline to speak to one of our friendly respiratory nurse specialists.
+We also have face-to-face or virtual support groups you can join.

 Get support